 Make sure that you save about 1/4 cup though.
 We’ll use it to drizzle all over the pie later.

+If you’ve slightly overdone the microwave thing and find that your ganache is a little bit on the liquid side, send it to the fridge or freezer to set for a bit.
 This will prevent the marshmallows from sinking into the ganache, and also the ganache from melting when the pie goes into the oven later.

 Next, set your oven to broil, place a rack at the very top position of the oven and scatter the mini marshmallows across the top of the pie.